© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic c1988)

-The fact that this is a commissioned image (that the 'type' of the image has been chosen by others), inevitably displaces it from 'origination' to 'illustration' - a mere demonstration of what is publicly recognisable as "Graffiti" ... thus the act of making it is rendered sub-honest and plagiaristic (here it is a plagiarism that feeds on ones own once-originals).
+The fact that this is a commissioned image (that the 'type' of the image has been chosen by others), inevitably displaces it from an 'origination' to an 'illustration' - a mere demonstration of what is publicly recognisable as "Graffiti" ... thus the act of making it is rendered sub-honest and plagiaristic (here it is a plagiarism that feeds on ones own once-originals).
 See [click on pic] the notice affixed top-right, an ugly signal of this displacement from graffiti's essential mode of origination, from the vitality of implanting onto the environment a spontaneous image of a personal order, to the status of choosing and selling an 'exhibit to a museum'.

 To presume to make a contribution to a genre whose every work (even the most pathetic tag) is an origination/original (if only in the sense that it is inserted into 'forbidden territory' and thus is powered by a sense of presence that ensures at least a basic experiential vitality) via the safety of a belief in ones competence to simultaneously fulfill the expectations of 'official' commissioners and rely on their support for ones performance; is to endorse work that reassures everyone who is worried/frightened by the out-of-controlness of originations, that the genre is now tamed, its productions no longer unpredictable, that the anarchy of individual initiatives is now regularised and commodified.